 Porposals for venues are normally put forward by EMS Member Societies, in collaboration with the national Meteorological and Hydrological Service.
 Proposals are evaluated by the EMS Committee on Meetings.
 The final selection is the task of the EMS Council.

 Guidelines detailing information on requirements for venues suitable for EMS Annual Meetings are provided at the bottom of this page.
+Please also take note of the sustainable meetings policy.

 Guidelines for proposals